wpendl99/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 ## ☑ Assignment

 1. Add significant use of JavaScript to your start up application.
+1. Represent each of the required technologies with JavaScript placeholders.
+   1. Have JavaScript that takes user input and adds it to the mocked database data.
+This should be something simple like an array or object in your JavaScript that will eventually be replaced by service endpoint database calls.
+   1. Have JavaScript that reads the login input and displays the user name.
+   1. Have JavaScript that mocks your database data and injects it into the DOM.
+   1. Use the `localstorage` API to keep data between pages and browser sessions.
+   1. Have JavaScript that mocks out the realtime data you expect to get from the server using WebSocket and inject it into the DOM.
-Make sure all authors of the code are attributed in the application and that there is a link to your GitHub repository.
+1. Make sure all authors of the code are attributed in the application and that there is a link to your GitHub repository.
 1. Periodically commit and push your code to GitHub.
 1. Periodically update your start up repository's README.md file to reflect what you have learned and want to remember.
 1. Push your final version of your project to GitHub.